hens0n/hens0n.github.io/content/notes/git/delete_branches.md

 {{< note title="Git: Delete local branches that no longer exist on origin" >}}

-Fetch the latest updates from the remoten
+Fetch the latest updates from the remote

 ```shell
 git fetch --prune